By: Jordyn Hronec

 Luckily for students looking to visit the exhibit, the Carnegie Science Center offers a student discount with a valid student ID.

-“I’m interested, not so much in seeing the dead, but more so the rituals for the dead,” Grace Tyler Frank-Rempel, a sophomore intelligence and national security major at Point Park said.
+“I’m interested, not so much in seeing the dead, but more so the rituals for the dead,” Grace Tyler Frank-Rempel, a sophomore global cultural studies major at Point Park said.
 “Because we don’t have rituals like that for our dead today.”